 by anthony on 02/22/11 at 7:54 pm

-Your form button is usually the last thing users see when they fill out your form.
-If they have trouble finding it or feel uncomfortable clicking it, users could decide to abandon your form.
+The submit button is the last thing users see when they fill out your form.
+If they have trouble finding it or feel uncomfortable clicking it, they could abandon your form.
 As designers, we want to give users the best form experience possible.
-The experience starts at the top of the form and ends at bottom with the submit button.
-When you align your button to where users can easily see it, more users will be able to complete your form successfully.
+That’s why it’s important to align your button to where users can easily see it on different column layouts.

 One-Column Form Layout